rygo6/GTAvaUtil/README.md

 This is essentially a throw bag of utilities for VRChat avatars that I either do not see existing elsewhere, or the other freely available options do it incorrectly.

+Join the GeoTetra Discord for support or suggestions about more avatar utilities to be added: https://discord.gg/nbzqtaVP9J

 ## Installation

 1. Open the Unity Package Manager under `Window > Package Manager`.